 Practice keeping the Word of God in your heart by finding Bible verses to memorize.

 To love God is to listen to His Word.
-Find joy in the Scriptures that men and women inspired by God and led by His Spirit have written over two thousand years ago.
-Keep God’s Word in your heart by finding Bible verses to memorize.
+Find joy in the Scriptures that men and women inspired by one God and led by His Spirit have written over two thousand years ago.
+Keep God’s Word in your heart and glorify God by finding Bible verses to memorize.

 It’s a vital discipline for every Christian.
-It helps you grow closer to God and opens your mind to His grace.
+It helps you grow closer to the Heavenly Father and opens your mind to His grace.
 And doing it can help you endure trials and tribulations.

-But Scripture memorization can be overwhelming.
-You need to instill discipline as you etch God’s words into your heart and mind.
+But memorizing Scripture can be overwhelming.
+You need to instill self-discipline as you etch God’s words into your heart and mind.
 And take comfort in Him always.

 In memorizing Bible verses, remember that God loves you.
-As you digest His Word, let each word, each verse revitalize your being.
+As you digest His Word, let each word and each verse revitalize your being.
 Realize the sufficiency of His grace.
-Internalize the salvation of humanity in the sacrificial death of Jesus.
+Internalize the salvation of humanity in the sacrificial death of Jesus Christ.

 What are the Best Bible Verses to Memorize?